AllenCellModeling/fish_morphology_code/README.md

 #### The Three Commands You Need To Know
 1. `make build`

-    This will run `tox` which will run all your tests in both Python 3.6 and Python 3.7 as well as linting your code.
+    This will run `tox` which will run all your tests in Python 3.7 as well as linting your code.

 2. `make clean`